astrascalla/website/content/why-airbnb-will-take-over-the-world-with-remote-work/index.md

 <br>

-What follows is our investment thesis, backed by three different arguments:
+What follows is our investment thesis, backed by three different arguments which we think will come true in the next 2 decades:

 <br>